Diagnosis of Back Pain

 - Laser surgery uses a needle that produces bursts of laser energy to reduce the size of a damaged disc.
 This relieves pressure on the nerves.

-- Radiofrequency lesioning of the affected nerves blocks inputs of the pain signals from entering the spinal cord.
+- Radiofrequency lesioning of the affected nerves blocks inputs of the pain signals outside the spinal cord from entering the spinal cord.

 The recovery time from surgery depends on the type of procedure and your overall health.
 Research shows that surgery can be helpful for people with herniated discs, spinal stenosis, and spondylolisthesis.